Arts Law Information Sheet

 Copyright in the sound recording of a live performance

-1. the person or entity who, at the time of the recording, owns the recording medium on which the recording is made (e.g. the person who owns the tape or disc); and
+1. the person or entity who, at the time of the recording, owns the recording medium on which the recording is made (e.g. the person who owns the tape or disc – usually the record label or producer); and

 2. the performer or performers who contributed sounds to the performance fixed in the sound recording.

-It is important to remember that this extension of performers’ rights only applies to audio recordings, not to audio-visual recordings (like film or video), so the rights will generally not be available for dancers unless, perhaps, they are tap dancers!
+It is important to remember that this extension of performers’ rights only applies to audio recordings, not to audio-visual recordings (like film or video), and only to performers contributing to the sounds of the live performance.
+Again, this general rule can be varied if there is a written agreement that provides otherwise.

-When a performer is a co-owner of copyright in the sound recording, the performer now has an equal share in the exclusive rights:
+When a performer is a co-owner of copyright in a sound recording, the performer now has an equal share in exclusive rights:

 1. to make a copy of the sound recording;